 – In a big pot bring water with salt to a boil.

-– Form dumplings: The best is with wet hands (use cold or warm water), they are easier to form.
+– Form Dumplings: The best is with wet hands (use cold or warm water), they will be easier to form.

 – Do a test: Make a small dumpling and cook it in the water; should the dumpling fall apart while cooking add more bread crumbs to the mix; should the dumpling be too solid add another egg.

 – Every time you form a dumpling moisten your hands.

 – Put the dumplings into the boiling water; they will be under water first but will float on the surface soon.

 – Reduce heat right away so they can be cooked in slightly boiling water.

 – The dumplings would “soak” in the water for 20-25 minutes.

 – Depending on the size of the dumplings cooking time can reduce to 15 minutes.

 – Take the dumplings out of the water by using a slotted spoon, and serve them right away

 Serve dumplings with a meat dish that contains a gravy (Goulash or Beef roast); without the gravy the dumplings might taste too dry.

 If you like add other herbs to the dumpling mix, such as parsley or thyme, consider that strong herbs might be dominating the flavor too much.
 Use them wise.